matthieu-bt/business-guide/source/account/usage.rst

     :class: with-shadow

-- To see all activity since Business account creation, click the "X" next to the month/year
+To see all activity since setting up your Skribble Business:

+- Click the "X" next to the month/year

 .. image:: usage_x.png